 Mike’s Plumbing Electrical & HVAC is the only certified ePIPE specialist in the Rio Grande Valley!

 A Leaking toilet can leak up to 200 gallons a day.

 A faucet that leaks 1 drop per second is equal to 8 gallons of water per day which is equal to 3000 gallons per year.
 Imagine how much money you can save on your water bill by calling Mike’s!
 Call 956-686-1353 today!

-- Careful with what goes down your drain: cooking grease, hair, coffee grounds, soap scum, these are just a few common causes of a clogged drain.
+- Firstly, careful with what goes down your drain: cooking grease, hair, coffee grounds, soap scum, these are just a few common causes of a clogged drain.

-- Use a natural drain cleaner such as BioOne.
+- Third, use a natural drain cleaner such as BioOne.
 Chemical drain cleaners can corrode some pipes—and sometimes they don’t even remove the whole clog.

-- Maintain sewer lines.
+- Next, maintain sewer lines.
 Call Mike’s to help snake your main sewer on an annual or semi-annual basis.

-- Maintain your septic tank.
+- Finally, maintain your septic tank.
 Get your tank pumped every 3-5 years and regularly treat it with a natural product such as BioOne.
+View their website here.

 Generally this means the toilet wax ring is not sealed to the toilet or the floor.
 If the wax ring is not sealed, upon flushing, air and water will push between the floor and the bottom of the toilet, instead of down the pipe.
 This can also cause the mysterious black ring around the toilet, which can be waste, bacteria or mold.
 The toilet must be removed and the wax ring must be fixed.